Become a Seasearch volunteer

 Q. Does Seasearch run diver training courses?

-A. No - Seasearch is not a diver training organisation and we insist that you do not dive beyond your previous level of experience on our dives.
+A. No - Seasearch is not a training organisation and we don't offer dive training or kit hire.
+We also insist that you do not dive beyond your previous level of experience on our organised dives.

-Q. Can I do some surveys if not a qualified diver - e.g. by snorkelling in shallow water?
+Q. Can I do Seasearch surveys if I'm not a qualified diver - e.g. by snorkelling in shallow water?

 A. Yes, you can do snorkel surveys provided you have completed the Seasearch training.